nilium/dagr/README.md

 ## License

-Dagr is licensed under the ISC license.
+Dagr is licensed under the 2-clause BSD license.
 You should have received a copy of this license with Dagr in the LICENSE.txt file.